aplicacionesiosandroid/quiz_plYer/README.md

     a relevant interface, and the main activity when receiving back events always checks with its children before continuing with the back action
 3. In some views multiple live data objects are exposed from their viewmodels
-4. As an exercise in some view models, instead of returning miltiple data sources, that become available on after the other, a single (Pair<A,B>) is returned via a Mediator objects that combines 2 LiveData emitters into 1 and waits for both to be present before emitting its value

 ## Project Structure and notes